open-dovetail/demo/blockchain/docker/README.md

 make test
 ```

-The step `make run` would start the REST service with important environment variables that specify listen port, chaincode, user crypto and authorization, and HTTP CORS support etc.
+The step `make run` would start the REST service with important environment variables that specify service port, chaincode, user crypto and authorization, and HTTP CORS support etc.

 The step `make test` executes end-to-end tests by using the HTTP requests in the [Makefile](./Makefile).